 The first classes aroused a lot of emotions, together with the students we started discovering this issue together.
 During the course of classes, we will have many opportunities to discuss, Finding answers to questions, sharing doubts and learning on climate change.

 Students of class 6 C prepared a story called "Save the sea" about the recycling.
-Every week we will add another episodes.
 Nice watching and reading :)

 In the chemistry lesson, 8b students talked about climate change, its causes and effects.
 They learned about the Consequences for Europe: Heatwaves, forest fires and droughts are becoming more common in southern and central Europe.
 Mediterranean countries are increasingly vulnerable to droughts and forest fires.
 In northern Europe, the climate is getting wetter and in winter the risk of flooding increases.
 Cities where one in four Europeans live are exposed to heat waves, floods and rising sea levels.
 They are often unable to deal effectively with climate change.